MarcusSvensson-Github/StarWarsDatalake/README.md

 # StarWarsDatalake
 A datalake of star wars data retrieved from the swapi API

+# pre-note
+Currently not able to insert into database from pyhton script

 # Setup Postgres with Docker
 -Download latest docker desktop release